-Priority Area 3 [Article 50]: Curricula and extra curricula activities should include and support ESD.
+Priority Area 3 [Article 50]: Curricula should include and support ESD.

 - i.
-Adopt appropriate "frameworks" (including legal, institutional, learning outcome, competences) for ESD at all levels of education, in all disciplines and subjects. (till the end of 2019) - ii.
+Adopt "frameworks" for ESD at all levels of education. (till the end of 2019) - ii.
 Integrate SD principles into the study programmes and introduce whenever necessary special courses at all levels of Higher Education. (till the end of 2020) - iii.
-Promote "Whole Institution Approach" (WIA)\, improve the provision and management of education facilities towards SD. (till the end of 2020) - iv.
-Promote assessments of the impact of ESD programmes on learners' behaviours, employing appropriate methodologies
+Promote "Whole Institution Approach" (WIA), improve the provision and management of education facilities towards SD. (till the end of 2020)